rakinhasan1/ACM-Research-Coding-Challenge-S21/README.md

-I used to Python Pillow Library to create the image of the genome map.
+I used the Python Pillow Library to create the image of the genome map.
 First I had to figure out how to read the GenBank format, which I used a YouTube video to do so.
 Then I looked up sample genome maps to see what I was supposed to create.
 After I understood the task, I used the trigonometry and geometry knowledge I had to create and format the map.

 Sources used: